 - Waitrose, the UK’s powering upmarket food retail co-operative, announced the launch of its first online TV channel covering food, drink, health, ideas and interviews.
 The chain and its department store parent John Lewis are marching across the frontier that has long separated media from retail – in just the same way as fashion digitals Net a Porter and ASOS.
 (Media content will increasingly oil the wheels of ecommerce – and, hopefully, vice versa.)

-- BskyB, the News Corp-controlled world-best pay TV business, has launched NowTV.
+- BskyB, the News Corp-controlled, world-best pay TV business, has launched NowTV.
 It’s (initially anyway) a film channel to compete with the rampaging Netflix, Amazon’s LoveFilm, and new movie channels from Tesco’s Blinkbox, and Dixons’ KnowHow Movies.

-- Australia’s National Basketball League has started selling its live coverage direct to viewers for A$59 per season.
+- Australia’s National Basketball League has started selling its live coverage direct to online viewers for A$59 per season.

-The common link between those recent developments is that they are all OTT services, showing how the internet is starting to be a new home of TV and not just a promotional (and catch-up) medium for it.
+The common link between those recent developments is that they are all OTT services, showing how the web is starting to be a new home of TV and not just a promotional (and catch-up) medium for it.
 Further evidence for the growing importance of such web TV comes from the Google-owned YouTube with the milestone news that one of its best-watched ‘programmes’, “Recipe Rehab”, is next month (October) switching to America’s ABC network.

-This is the first YouTube original programme to migrate to television, after five months on the Everyday Health Channel which has achieved over 17million video views.
+This is the first YouTube original programme to migrate to television, after five months on the Everyday Health Channel which has achieved over 17m video views.
 The deal is also a breakthrough for YouTube which has been busy persuading viewers and advertisers that its channels are where millions of people watch high-quality ‘TV’, not just shaky home movies and archive footage.
 After years of dismissing such programming as ‘streaming’, broadcasters are having to sit up and take notice.
 First, the streamers ‘stole’ the music-video market, now movie channels are under attack; and, soon enough, it will be sports.
 OTT is clearly becoming a large and growing slice of all viewing, especially among younger audiences.

 YouTube can increasingly be seen as Google’s trojan horse for its invasion of mainstream TV viewing.
 Its 100 channels now feature a substantial volume of high-quality and original programming like “Everyday Health” and, of course, it dominates music-video.
 YouTube is becoming the ultimate modern – and truly global – TV group, increasingly featuring the work of leading companies and producers.
 “Recipe Rehab” itself is the brainchild of Trium “a multi-platform independent production company” which previously gave us “Masterchef”, “The Biggest Loser”, “Shear Genius”, and “American Gladiators” – as well as a host of major digital streaming hits.
 Award-winning producer of “Recipe Rehab”, Mark Koops hailed the ABC deal as a breakthrough: “It’s a sign of the emerging times.
 Television is no longer just the television“.